WaqasSaleem97/CC_F25/Lab_Tasks/Lab_11/Lab11.md

 ```bash
 terraform apply -auto-approve
 ```
+Observe the difference between the original tuple and the mutated result.
+Note that Terraform may represent the mutated tuple as a list and the ordering/duplicates behavior will reflect setunion semantics.

 - **Save screenshot as:** `task5_mutation_comparison.png` — apply output comparing original and mutated tuple.

 Notes: Tuples are converted to lists for many operations; observe ordering and duplicate behavior.